mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/upgrade/upgrade-cli/index.md

 If you use Kommander, you need to change the `configVersion` for your `configRepository`: `https://github.com/mesosphere/kubeaddons-kommander` to be `spec.addons.configVersion: stable-1.20-1.4.4` for kind: ClusterConfiguration.

-If you have Dispatch enabled, you need to change the `configVersion` for your `configRepository`: `https://github.com/mesosphere/kubeaddons-dispatch` to be `configVersion: stable-1.20-1.4.6` for of kind: ClusterConfiguration
+If you have Dispatch enabled, you need to change the `configVersion` for your `configRepository`: `https://github.com/mesosphere/kubeaddons-dispatch` to be `configVersion: stable-1.20-1.4.6` for kind: ClusterConfiguration

 The version of Konvoy is now `v1.8.5`, set `spec.version: v1.8.5` for both of kind: ClusterProvisioner and of kind: ClusterConfiguration.